ZilantRobotics/innopolis_vtol_dynamics/README.md

 # Innopolis VTOL dynamics simulator

-Innopolis VTOL dynamics simulator is a set of ROS packages suggested full UAV simulation.
+Innopolis VTOL dynamics simulator is a set of ROS packages suggested full simulation for UAV based on PX4.

 ![dynamics](img/dynamics.png?raw=true "dynamics")

-Typical PX4 simulations ways are [SITL and HITL](https://docs.px4.io/master/en/simulation/).
-While SITL allows you to run simulation and flight stack fully on your computer, HITL allows to run flight stack in real device in special `HITL mode`.
+Typical PX4 simulations ways are [SITL and HITL](https://docs.px4.io/master/en/simulation/):
+- SITL (software in the loop) allows you to run simulation and flight stack fully on your computer, it doesn't cover hardware related modules,
+- HITL (hardware in the loop) allows to run flight stack on real device, but it still doesn't cover actuator and sensor related modules because autopilot works in special mode and uses special MAVLink HITL messages instead of real actuators and sensor drivers.

 The key feature of this simulation is to run it in such way that the hardware knows nothing about simulation.
 This could be possible using uavcan.
 For users, expecialy those using the uavcan network for uav, it can be very usefull, because it covers more PX4 modules than standard SITL and HITL.